Hamza417/Inure/CODE_OF_CONDUCT.md

 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Use of condescending or offensive language
+- Attempting to influence development priorities through financial or material incentives
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## My Responsibilities